AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART4.md

 - This enables **weight export** for model persistence
 - VARBINARY storage requires client-side or CLR decoding
 - **Not indexed view** - recalculated each query
-- Should be TABLE-VALUED FUNCTION with @ModelId parameter for filtering
+- MUST be TABLE-VALUED FUNCTION with @ModelId parameter for filtering
 - This is foundational for **model serialization/deserialization**

 ---